 Medicare Part C (Medicare Advantage) Eligibility

-Medicare Part C, also known as Medicare Advantage, offers comprehensive healthcare coverage through Medicare-approved private insurance companies.
+Medicare Part C, or Medicare Advantage, offers comprehensive healthcare coverage through Medicare-approved private insurance companies.

 Eligibility Criteria for Medicare Advantage Plans

-Individuals must be already enrolled in both Medicare Parts A and B to qualify for Medicare Part C. To be eligible, they must also reside in the Medicare Advantage plan’s service area, as coverage under specific plans is limited to particular geographical locations.
+To qualify for Medicare Part C, individuals must already be enrolled in both Medicare Parts A and B and reside in the Medicare Advantage plan’s service area.
+Coverage under specific plans is limited to particular geographical locations.

 Enrollment Considerations for Individuals with Disabilities

-Individuals with disabilities who are under the age of 65 can also be eligible for Medicare Advantage plans.
-Coverage can vary by the state and a particular plan’s service areas.
+Individuals with disabilities under the age of 65 can also be eligible for Medicare Advantage plans.
+Coverage can vary by state and plan service areas.

 Special Considerations for Medicare Advantage Special Needs Plans (SNPs)